 The design of Panerai watches is unmistakable.
 They are large, with simple, luminous dial markings, which was dictated by the need for instant legibility in poor light underwater.
 So the watches have an aesthetic personality as strong as their technical and mechanical characteristics, making them great watches from every point of view.

-- Stainless steel case and black leather strap
+- Stainless steel case with a brown leather strap

 Panerai – A Prestigious Brand Since 1860

 Panerai Wristwatches have always had legendary status.
 The special relationship shared with Rolex and the Italian Navy has elevated Panerai watches to a mythical level.